 He’ll no longer have to put his health and job in jeopardy, not to mention the wellbeing of his family and the local community, where he’s involved as a sports coach and sits on the school council.

 You can see that in supporting people with different physical abilities, home modifications are important in underpinning the wellbeing and independence of whole families and communities.
+While there are many supports that can help you,

 What are some other home modifications?